tgourley/AWS-Visual-Configuration-App/Documentation/User.md

 ![Dashboard](https://github.com/welawrence543/AWS-Visual-Configuration-App/blob/master/Auxiliary%20Files/mainwindowmain.JPG?raw=true)
 ### Dashboard
 The dashboard above will be presented when you log in successfully.
 The AWS services that appear are specific to your/your employer's account, and also may vary based upon the settings feature, which is detailed below.
+NOTE: the first time you use this application, you may notice that the dashboard is empty.
+If this is the case, click on Settings, check all the AWS service boxes, close Settings, then hit Refresh.

 **Feature 1**: Drop-Down View
 - This view shows basic information such as instance ID's and whether or not the service is running in a static format for your various AWS services.
 You can expand or collapse items to see nested services.
 Clicking a service here will focus it both in this view, and in the Visualization view, which is detailed below.